Chart Color Schemes

 King Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region.
-Key projects are Beechwood Road Upgrade Stage 6 including Steels Bridge Wauchope, Fernbank Creek and Sancrox Structure Plan, Pacific Highway Upgrade: Hexham To Brisbane, and Low and Mid-Rise Housing Policy.
+AreaSearch identified one major project likely affecting this region.
+Key projects include Beechwood Road Upgrade Stage 6 including Steels Bridge Wauchope (scheduled for completion in late 2021), Fernbank Creek and Sancrox Structure Plan (commenced in early 2020), Pacific Highway Upgrade: Hexham To Brisbane (expected to finish in mid-2023), and Low and Mid-Rise Housing Policy (implemented in January 2021).
 Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.